Age Minimum (with Adult): 18+, Minimum Age:18+

 Apply Now!
 Live Blue Service Leader

--Attend a minimum of two additional field service events sponsored by the live blue Service Initiative between September 2017-March 2018 -Once the workshop cycle has been completed, commit to designing and leading at least two field based service projects in 2018 -In addition to leading two projects of your own design, commit to leading at least two projects organized by the Office of Volunteer Programs and Internships and/or partner organizations. -After your commitment is met, you can continue to organize and lead projects for as long as you wish to be an active Service Leader. -Attend Service Leader Planning Meetings (or one-on-one meetings with Aquarium staff), as well as “Action Team” meetings as needed (2 hours/month) To Apply: Click 'Express Interest' below and please e-mail a cover letter and a copy of your most up to date resume to: Ryan Kingston, live blue™ Service Coordinator, at firstname.lastname@example.org.
-Priority deadline for application is February 3rd, 2018.
+-Attend a minimum of two additional service events sponsored by the live blue Service Initiative before May 2019 (generally 2-5 hours each) - Commit to leading at least four projects organized by the Office of Volunteer Programs and Internships and our partner organizations in 2019. -After your commitment is met, you can continue to organize and lead projects for as long as you wish to be an active Service Leader.
+If you wish to end your position as a Service Leader, an exit interview will be required. -Attend Service Leader Planning Meetings (or one-on-one meetings with Aquarium staff) as scheduled (typically 6 per year).
+To Apply: Please e-mail your cover letter and a copy of your most up to date resume to: Ryan Kingston, live blue™ Service Coordinator, at firstname.lastname@example.org.
+Priority deadline for application is Saturday, March 9th, 2019.

 Signup with team